docker/docs/compose/install/index.md

 ---
 {% include compose-eol.md %}

-This page contains summary information about the available options for getting Docker Compose.
+This page contains summary information about the available options for installing Docker Compose.

 ## Installation scenarios